AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 With initialization lists, it becomes possible to envision record with indefinite fields that are initialized at object creation.
-This is already somewhat the case as types without default constructors can already be initialized by an initialization list and behave like indefinite types in generics.
+This is already somewhat the case as types without parameterless constructors can already be initialized by an initialization list and behave like indefinite types in generics.
 We could consider allowing: